Lukiangelxd/SVG-Logo-Maker/README.md

 As demonstrated in the following steps, navigate to the repository folder you cloned using the command line, and execute 'node index.js'.
 Subsequently, you'll receive prompts to enter logo information, such as a three-letter logo test, text color (in either word or hex format), the selection of a shape, and input for the shape color (in either word or hex format).
 After completing these prompts, a new logo.svg file will be generated.

-## Contributing
+## Contributing/ Help
 The project is open for contributions.
 If you would like to contribute, create a new branch from the main and add any updates as deemed necessary.
+Thanks to Gil for the assistance in understanding this assignment

 ## Tests
 You can run a test of the code by using Jest (https://www.npmjs.com/package/jest) which is a javascript framework designed to ensure correctness of any Javascript code: